- Type 2 diabetes

 - Molecular cell biology

-My scientific training started at the University of Grenoble (France) with a Master’s degree in Exercise Physiology and Bioenergetics, followed by a PhD internship in the group of Pr.
-X. Leverve's lab where I studied the mechanisms of action of the antidiabetic drug metformin.
-After graduating, I joined one of the European leading group in the field of metabolism at the de Duve Institute (Pr.
-L. Hue, Brussels, Belgium) where I investigated the role of AMPK in the control of hepatic glucose metabolism and mitochondrial oxidative phosphorylation supported by a “Michel de Visscher” Research Fellowship.
-In 2007, I moved to the Netherlands and joined the Diabetes group of the department of Molecular Cell Biology of LUMC for driving several research lines aiming to identify novel therapeutic strategies for obesity and type 2 diabetes.
-Since 2012, I’m also appointed as Assistant Professor at the Leiden Immunoparasitology Group (LIPG) where I’m currently developing a new research line at the interface between immunology and metabolism.
+Dr. Bruno Guigas is a 41 year-old molecular biologist with a broad expertise in the pathophysiology of metabolic disorders.
+His scientific path started at the University of Grenoble (France) with a Master’s degree in Exercise Physiology and Bioenergetics, followed by a PhD internship in the group of Prof. X. Leverve where he studied the mechanisms of action of the antidiabetic drug metformin.
+After graduating, he joined the de Duve Institute (Prof. L. Hue, Brussels, Belgium) where he investigated the role of AMPK in the control of hepatic glucose metabolism and mitochondrial oxidative phosphorylation supported by a “Michel de Visscher” Research Fellowship.
+Established in The Netherlands for almost a decade with a tenure-track position shared between the departments of Parasitology and Cell and Chemical Biology of the Leiden University Medical Center (LUMC), he’s currently heading a group of ~5 people.
+During the last years, he has driven several research projects aiming to identify novel therapeutic strategies for obesity and type 2 diabetes, using both in vitro and in vivo approaches in rodent models or humans.
+He’s also actively involved in several international collaborations on multidisciplinary projects in the field of obesity and type 2 diabetes.
+More recently, he launched a novel research line within the emerging field of immunometabolism aiming to identify new druggable molecules and/or molecular targets involved in immune-dependent regulation of insulin sensitivity.

 Hussaarts L, Garcia-Tardon N, van Beek L, Heemskerk MM, Haeberlein S, van der Zon GC, Ozir-Fazalalikhan A, Berbee JF, Willems van Dijk K, van Harmelen V, Yazdanbakhsh M, Guigas B. Chronic helminth infection promotes adipose tissue M2 macrophages and improves insulin sensitivity in obese mice.
 (2015).
-FASEB J, in press
+FASEB J, 29(7):3027-39.

 Foretz M, Guigas B, Bertrand L, Pollak M, Viollet B. Metformin: from mechanism of action to therapy.
 (2014).
 Cell Metabolism.
 (2014).
 20(6):953-66.